krother/speech_projects/en/README.md

 1. Find a place to speak.
 2. Give the speech for one of the projects.
-3. Collect feedback by someone who read the project description.
+3. Collect feedback by someone who has read the project description.

+The chapters of this book contain projects targeted to specific audiences.

 ## Where to speak?

-The speeches are best held in a mutually supportive environment, e.g. a course, a learners group or a speaking network, such as [Toastmasters International](http://www.toastmasters.org) or [Agora Speakers](http://www.agoraspeakers.org).
+The speeches are best held in a supportive environment, e.g. a course or a speaking club meeting.
 As long as you make sure you have supportive people for feedback around, it can work almost anywhere.

-See the subfolders for speech projects targeted to specific audiences.

 ## Authors